)

 Application process for eligible individuals interested in attending

 Attendees can represent corporate, stores, or supply chain facility functions.
-They should be ambitious early retail careerists with strong leadership potential and a clear interest in development opportunities to advance their careers and networks.
+They should be ambitious, early in their retail careers, with strong leadership potential, and a clear interest in development opportunities to advance their careers and networks.
 Attendees should come ready to engage, learn, ask questions, and take learnings back to implement and share with their teams.

 Financial Analyst